Signed in as:

 50. Collection of named herbs - displayed in a vase.

-53. Strangest shaped vegetable or fruit - more than one entry allowed.
+53. Strangest shaped vegetable or fruit - more than one entry per household allowed.

 55. Master Gardener - 6 items all different, comprising 3 vegetables, 2 flowers in a vase and l fruit, assembled on a plate.

-57. Special Autumn Competition Plant grown from plug purchased at Spring Show.
+57. Special Autumn Competition - Plant grown from plug obtained at Spring Show.
 (Charles Gunther Tankard)

-61. A courgette cake – using recipe below.
+61. A blackberry and almond crumble cake - using recipe provided

 64. A homemade alcoholic drink.